davosmith/moodle-checklist/README.txt

 If you are not happy with this delay, then make the changes found in the file core_modifications.txt

+If you are upgrading from a previous version, please remove the file 'mod/checklist/settings.php' from your server, as it is no longer needed.

 ==Adding a checklist block==
 1. Click 'Turn editing on', in a course view.